Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Systematic misalignments

 The nine basic systematic distortions summarized in Table~\ref{table:weakModes} are not necessarily WMs when considering all possible topologies of tracks.
 We found that cosmic ray muon track, overlap, and dimuon validation are sufficient to detect these global, coherent movements of modules.
 This is illustrated in Fig.~\ref{fig:weakModes}, where for each of the nine misalignments a representative validation using one of the three techniques is shown.
 In all cases, the five distributions are constructed using an MC simulation where the true positions of the modules are known.
 The distributions correspond to $\epsilon=0$ (no misalignment) and two nonzero values of $\epsilon$, both positive and negative.
 Where appropriate, the mean ($\mu$) and root-mean-square (RMS) of the distributions are also given in the figure legends.
 The results of this section are crucial when deriving the alignment parameters in $\pp$ collision data, as discussed in Section~\ref{sec:UL}.

 The uniform misalignment of the tracker in the $z$~direction is known as $z$~expansion (or contraction).
 In the BPIX, $z$~expansion can be detected using overlapping sensors in the same layer.
 This validation is not possible with the silicon strip modules because there is no precise measurement of the $z$~coordinate.
-We find that a change in $\epsilon$ causes a shift in the mean of the distributions for overlaps in the $z$ direction.
-The design of the silicon pixel detector does not provide a $z$ overlap for modules at the same azimuthal angle, but it is possible for modules that are near in $\phi$.
-Figure~\ref{fig:weakModes} (top row, left) shows the distribution of differences of residuals in the overlapping modules in the $z$ direction with modules overlapping in the $z$-direction in the BPIX for cosmic muon events in MC simulation.
-The $z$ expansion misalignment is tested with $\epsilon = -2.02\times10^{-4}$, $-1.01\times10^{-4}$, 0, $1.01\times10^{-4}$, {and} $2.02\times10^{-4}$.
-Constraining the $z$ expansion in the strip detector is a more challenging task.
-For example, the global $z$ position of the silicon modules in the endcap detectors is weakly constrained.
-Certain biases in the track reconstruction may appear if inactive material is not fully included in the detector model.
-This may lead to distortions in the detector geometry appearing in the form of a $z$ expansion.
+We find that a change in $\epsilon$ causes a shift in the mean of the distributions for overlaps in the $z$~direction.
+The design of the silicon pixel detector does not provide a $z$~overlap for modules at the same azimuthal angle, but it is possible for modules that are near in~$\phi$.
+Figure~\ref{fig:weakModes} (top row, left) shows the distribution of differences of residuals in the overlapping modules in the $z$~direction with modules overlapping in the $z$~direction in the BPIX for cosmic muon events in MC simulation.
+The $z$~expansion misalignment is tested with $\epsilon = -2.02\times10^{-4}$, $-1.01\times10^{-4}$, 0, $1.01\times10^{-4}$, {and} $2.02\times10^{-4}$.
+Constraining the $z$~expansion in the strip detector is a more challenging task.
+For example, the global $z$~position of the silicon modules in the endcap detectors is weakly constrained.
+Although the distribution of material has been studied extensively and is well described in Ref.~\cite{CMS:2018wqs}, certain biases in the track reconstruction may appear if inactive material is not fully included in the detector model.
+This may lead to distortions in the detector geometry appearing in the form of a $z$~expansion.